 Chicago Afrobeat Project and Tony Allen first collaborated in the summers of 2013 and 2014 on a series of concerts across the U.S. and studio work in Logan Square’s Fullerton Recording Studio.
 “What Goes Up” is the culmination of that collaboration and criss-crosses Tony Allen’s effortless afrobeat feel with hip-hop, vintage synths, raucous horns, slinky guitars, and a heavy dose of politically driven, Chicago attitude.

-As a genre, the success of the Broadway musical Fela! and a growing interest in the music has made afrobeat a widely-known sound around the world.
-Elements of the music are pushing their way further into more diverse and mainstream outlets with a widening array of successful artists such as The Roots, Janelle Monae, Vampire Weekend and drawing influence from the sound.
+As a genre, elements of afrobeat of the music are pushing their way further into more diverse and mainstream outlets with a widening array of successful artists such as The Roots, Janelle Monae, Vampire Weekend and drawing influence from the sound.

 Chicago Afrobeat Project embarked as one of the first nationally touring American bands to take the sound to the masses.
 The band has mastered a sound that weaves the uniqueness of the Chicago music scene with a distinct western-influenced Nigerian style of music.
 The group performed with Seun Kuti (son of the late Fela Kuti) and featured Sahr (the original actor portraying Fela in the Broadway musical) as a part of the official Fela! musical in Chicago.
 In the past with artists the group has performed with notables such as Bill Kreutzman of the Grateful Dead, Jeff Parker of Tortoise, Paul Wertico, Steve Kimmock, Sugar Blue, Howard Levy, and many others.